bluesky/governance/CONTRIBUTING.md

 ## Experimental

 Bluesky projects are typically public from the very first commit.
-In this early stage, the Maintianers have complete discretion about what if any review is needed.
+In this early stage, the Maintainers have complete discretion about what if any review is needed.
 Changes may be pushed directly to the `main` branch; pull request may be self-merged.